ajwwja777/CS61B/README.md

 [来源](https://zhuanlan.zhihu.com/p/689818280)
 #### 记录
 `4.19`
-1.Complete the debug part and IntList part of lab2.
+1. Complete the debug part and IntList part of lab2.
-2.Finish lec4, expect exercise part.
+2. Finish lec4, expect exercise part.
-3.Additionally, I find that the guide is very useful, including the lecture note and exercise, which is enough for me to study with lecture and hw/lab/proj.
+3. Additionally, I find that the guide is very useful, including the lecture note and exercise, which is enough for me to study with lecture and hw/lab/proj.